Velomobile: World records

+while Ruben Schütz set a new 24 hours record (1256 km) in a Milan SL Mk7 at the Record Weekend in Aldehoven.

 Comparison to other cycle types

 Aerodynamic fairing

 The velomobile fairing adds weight compared to standard upright cycles or unfaired recumbent cycles.
 For a given terrain, the added weight demands lower gearing and makes the velomobile slower climbing hills than its unfaired counterpart.

 Some velomobile fairings are mainly for weather protection.
 However, if the velomobile fairing is substantially streamlined, then improved aerodynamics means the speeds on flats and down hills may be substantially higher than its unfaired counterpart, and often enough faster to make up for the slower climbing due to weight.

 An aerodynamic fairing must be well-shaped, but minimizing the frontal area of the velomobile is also important to reduced drag: a fairing with half the frontal area may approach half the air drag.
 In turn, aerodynamic velomobiles use a laid-back or recumbent riding position, with the rider's head much lower than on regular bicycles.
 In turn, velomobile is much easier to accidentally "hide" behind a car or road-side shrubbery, fences, etc.

 The fairing on a velomobile sometimes makes it more subject to cross-winds than a similar unfaired cycle.
 The effect of cross-winds is complicated because the force of the wind can act as a steering force, as-if the rider had tried to steer the cycle.
 "Wind steer" can be a safety issue and may also hurt performance, as a serpentine path is longer and thus slower than a straight line.
 Thus, a design with inferior aerodynamics may be better overall.
 For example, it is common for time-trial bicycles to use a solid disk rear wheel for best aerodynamics, and a spoked front wheel that has worse aerodynamics than a disk, but is less likely to steer the bicycle in a cross-wind.
 Velomobile fairings have analogous concerns, leading to trade-offs in fairing design.
 For example, a longer "tail" on the fairing will increase the total side-wind profile and total side forces, but can reduce the percentage force acting on the steered wheels and so an improve stability in side winds.
 A larger fairing also hurts weight and has more skin drag), but as with time-trial bicycles, worse aerodynamics but better handling is sometimes a good trade-off.